Objectives of the study:

 Secondary endpoints and any mortality will also be evaluated during the follow-up period.
 The CONSORT flowchart of the trial is shown in Figure 2.

 Data monitoring and Handling of implausible values or missing values: A clinical investigator will identify implausible values.
 Missing continuous variables should be less than 10% and will be replaced by median.
+Missing values will be replaced by the mean of all plausible data (both groups) of the respective endpoint.
 Data monitoring is managed by an independent investigator who is not involved in the study.
 The progress of the study will be evaluated and the completeness and accuracy of the data (Informed Consent Forms, source data, CRF and outcome variables) will be verified.

 Normally distributed variables will be expressed as the mean ± standard deviation (SD) and will be compared with the Student’s t-test.
 Categorical variables will be compared using the chi-square test or the Fisher’s exact test.
-Abnormal continuous variables will be expressed as median (interquartile range (IQR)) and evaluated with the Mann-Whitney U-test.
-Analysis will be by intention-to-treat comparing the composite outcome measure at 7 days in the two groups by the chi-squared test (or Fisher’s exact test as appropriate) and multiple logistic regression analysis adjusting will be performed to identify various risk factors (for the primary outcome and the pulmonary complications at postoperative Day 30).
+Non-normal continuous variables will be expressed as median (interquartile range (IQR)) and evaluated with the Mann-Whitney U-test.
+Intention-to-treat (ITT) analyses are performed to compare the composite outcome measure at 7 days in the two groups by the chi-squared test (or Fisher’s exact test as appropriate) and multiple logistic regression analysis adjusting will be performed to identify various risk factors (for the primary outcome and the pulmonary complications at postoperative Day 30).
+Adjusted analyses were performed with the use of robust Poisson generalized-linear-model regression for continuous outcomes and are presented as relative risks with 95% confidence intervals.
 P <0.05 will be considered statistically significant and all reported p values will be 2-sided.
 Interim analysis of safety will be conducted after enrolment of the first 200 patients.
 All analyses will be conducted using the SPSS Version 18.0 (SPSS, Chicago, IL, USA) software.

 Sample size calculation

-The incidence rate of postoperative pulmonary complications was 0.39 in the low PEEP group .
-Two tailed chi-squared test was performed and we estimated that 188 patients were required to provide 90% power to detect a 50% relative difference between the two groups, with a type I error probability of 0.05.
-Assuming that follow-up lost rate was 10 %, then a total of 208 cases are needed.
+The incidence rate of postoperative pulmonary complications was 39% in the low PEEP group .
+Two tailed chi-squared test was performed and we estimated that 188 patients were required to provide 90% power to detect a 50% relative difference between the two groups (39% to 20%), with a type I error probability of 0.05.
+Assuming that follow-up lost rate was 10 %, and then a total of 208 cases are needed.
 Analysis was computed using G-Power (version 3.1; Informer Technologies, Inc.).

 Adverse events and interruption of the trial:

 All patients will be continuously monitored during the study including daily visits during in-hospital and daily phone-call visits during the out of hospital follow-up period (until POD 30).
 All serious adverse, unexpected or possibly related events will be recorded in the CRF and will be reported to the data monitoring and safety committee (DMSC).
-DMSC will recommend that the study must to be stopped if it is found that the continued conduct of the study compromises patient safety (a between-group difference in serious adverse events or in 30- day mortality is found).
+DMSC will recommend that the study must be stopped unless there is evidence that patient will safety (a between-group difference in serious adverse events or in 30- day mortality is found).